ers-stars/dolphot_jwst/docs/source/install/install.rst

 * Fortran complier (optional; e.g., g77, gfortan) to link to PGPLOT

 .. note::
    * DOLPHOT can be compiled and run without PGPLOT and Fortan, but it will not be able to generate diagnostic plots.
- * DOLPHOT generally complies fine on UNIX/LINUX/MacOS, but it untested on other operating systems (e.g., Windows)
+   * DOLPHOT generally complies fine on UNIX/LINUX/MacOS, but it untested on other operating systems (e.g., Windows).

 Downloads
 ------------